 Chances are, most of your customers are coming from Google, so following their search engine marketing guidelines is imperative.

 And per Google, mobile-first indexing means they’ll “predominantly use the mobile version of the content for indexing and ranking.”
 Until recently, Google’s index used the desktop version of a page’s content when evaluating its relevance to the user’s search query.
-With so many people searching on their smartphone (and in a localized manner to boot), it makes sense now that Google’s index will primarily use the mobile version of a page’s content going forward.
+With so many people searching on their smartphones (and in a localized manner to boot), it makes sense now that Google’s index will primarily use the mobile version of a page’s content going forward.

 The desktop site version of your business might be difficult to use on a mobile device.
 There’s obviously less room on a phone’s screen than on a computer’s so you must focus on what’s most important when conveying visuals to your visitors.
 Have you ever had to pinch with your fingers to zoom in to see stuff?
 Or can’t easily click links and buttons?
 Users find this to be a frustrating experience and will probably abandon your site, and to make matters worse, go to a competitor.
 A mobile-friendly site should be readable and usable for smartphones.
-Take Google’s free test to see how easily visitors can use your site on their mobile device.
+Take Google’s free test to see how easily visitors can use your site on their mobile devices.

 Make Your Site User-Friendly

 People are impatient.
-They’re demanding more and more each day from their experience on the web, and especially when searching for information about local shops and restaurants.
+They’re demanding more and more each day from their experience on the web, especially when searching for information about local shops and restaurants.
 If your website is not user-friendly then your business will suffer.
 It only takes a few seconds to lose the attention of a viewer.

 Common problems that companies face with local SEO unfriendliness can include: